tkrabel/package_crawler/README.md

-# package_parser
+# Package crawler

-A function that extracts all packages used in your R codes
+A function that extracts all packages used in your R codes.